-We further compare TopoAct against t-SNE and UMAP projections.
-As illustrated in Figure 5, we select nodes that are involved in the leg-face bifurcation and highlight their corresponding activation vectors in the t-SNE and UMAP projections using the linkedview.
-In particular, neither t-SNE nor UMAP reveal a bifurcation in the embedding as the activation vectors in the projection are scattered over the entire 2D space (only t-SNE embeddings are shown, UMAP embedding appears similar hence omitted).
-Similarly scattered patterns are observed for other bifurcations as well but are not shown in interest of space.
+UMAP projection is performed using its official Python implementation [MHSG18] with 20 nearest neighbors and a minimum distance of 0.01.
+As illustrated in Figure 5, we select nodes that are involved in the leg-face bifurcation and highlight their corresponding activation vectors in the t-SNE and UMAP projections.
+In particular, neither t-SNE nor UMAP reveals a bifurcation as the activation vectors in the projection are scattered over the entire projection.